Lump Sum Settlements

 A lump sum settlement can also impact your claim against a third party for the same injury.
 Unlike a lump sum settlement, third-party settlements do not have to be made with your best interest in mind.
 A proposed lump sum settlement and third-party claim can be presented to an administrative law judge simultaneously to ensure your best interests are actually met in your workers’ compensation case.Advocating for Your Rights

-Boston workers’ compensation lawyer Michael O. Smith has significant experience helping workers seek benefits in their workers’ compensation claims.
+Boston workers’ compensation lawyer Smith and his team of attorneys have significant experience helping workers seek benefits in their workers’ compensation claims.
 Mr. Smith has handled a number of workers’ compensation cases and can guide you from the initial filing to hearings before the Department of Industrial Accidents.
 With his extensive experience in this area, you can rely on advocacy and guidance that can help you achieve the best outcome for your case.
 Mr. Smith serves clients throughout the Boston area.
 Call us today at 617-263-0060 or complete our online form to schedule an initial consultation at no cost.